 Oh, we know: Things can get a little untidy at home.
 We partnered with Miele to show you how to approach your cleaning in a bite-sized way that will make your life feel a touch less hectic (and a whole lot neater)—and which tools you'll need around to help you do it.

-And if you get into the habit of doing these things at certain times during the week or month, chances are you’ll be able to keep your abode relatively tidy all the time.
-Here’s how.
+And if you get into the habit of doing these little things at certain times during the week or month, chances are you’ll be able to keep your abode relatively tidy all the time.
+Here’s how:

 First, slide on the dusting brush and use it to blitz any dust on bookshelves, windowsills, picture frames, blinds, ceiling fans, blinds and drapes.
 Next, use the crevice tool to get in between sofa cushions, in corners, behind the radiator, and underneath furniture, as well as to reach cobwebs on the ceiling and to clean bed frames.
 (It’s also great for getting under the stove or fridge in the kitchen, and for de-linting your dryer).

-Demolding the shower is the worst.
+As far as cleaning the bathroom goes, de-molding the shower is the worst.
 So rather than let your tub get to toothbrush-scrubbing-required levels of grime, set a day of the week (say, Sunday morning when you’ve got plenty of time on your hands) to give it a quick clean.
 About 15 minutes before you jump in the shower, spray it down with a cleaning product and let it sit.
 By the time you’re ready to get in, a lot of the mold will have dissolved and you can give it a quick wipe and rinse before you get on with your shampooing.

 When you’re done, reward yourself for your hard work (and all the time you’ve saved your future self with all this super-organized cleaning).
 Rosé and Netflix, anyone?